Balans magazine article

 Read about the connection between autism and gender dysphoria in this article.

-American Autist and stay-at-home mother Tar-Míriel explains the connection between autism and gender dysphoria in 'Gender Rebels'.
-Online, there is a harmful victim hierarchy that hinders growth and freedom for girls.
+The American autist and stay-at-home mother Tar-Míriel explains the link between autism and gender dysphoria in 'Gender Rebels'.
+Online, a harmful hierarchy of victimhood has taken root that stifles girls' growth and freedom.

-The current Generation Z, which grew up with smartphones, reports increasing feelings of unease.
-Girls invariably lead the way in this regard.
-Think of loneliness, self-harm, eating disorders, anxiety, and depression.
-How is that possible, in an era when we have everything we want, in a country where girls can study whatever they want?
+The current Generation Z, which grew up with smartphones, reports a growing sense of unease.
+Girls invariably lead the way: loneliness, self-harm, eating disorders, anxiety, depression.
+How can this be, in an age when we have everything we could want, in a country where girls are free to study whatever they please?

 Bullying and body shaming

 I mentor a teenage girl myself.
-I interviewed her first for my book because I saw how she suffers from bullying, body shaming, male classmates calling girls 'cancer whores,' and online pressure to be a perfect beauty.
-In therapy, she learns to discuss her fears, with the pitfall that she sometimes gets stuck too much in her feelings.
+She was the first person I interviewed for my book, because I could see how she was suffering — from bullying, body shaming, boys in her class calling girls 'cancer whores', and the online pressure to be a flawless beauty.
+In therapy she is learning to talk about her fears, with the pitfall that she sometimes becomes too caught up in her feelings.

-Then there are the countless hours spent on social media each day, where girls study photoshopped women and nine-year-olds receive makeup lessons.
-The allure of plastic surgery also plays a role.
-Consider twenty-somethings getting Botox or having their vulva lips 'trimmed,' because no one knows anymore what a vulva looks like that hasn't been photoshopped.
-Demands to look perfect dominate in the 'me-era' and force girls into a very limited, 'feminine' role.
+Then there are the countless hours spent on social media every day, where girls pore over photoshopped women and nine-year-olds are given make-up lessons.
+The lure of cosmetic surgery plays its part too.
+Think of twenty-somethings getting Botox or having their labia 'trimmed', because no one knows any longer what a vulva looks like that has not been photoshopped.
+Demands to look perfect rule the 'me era' and squeeze girls into a very narrow, 'feminine' role.

-Girls who don't fit in because they are tough, want to wear short hair, are socially awkward, or are questioning their sexual preference, have an even harder time.
-'Being different' has become more difficult than it was in my youth, in the early eighties.
-For example, they now get asked a question that didn't even exist back then: 'Are you a boy?'
-That makes them doubt themselves even further, precisely during puberty, when the search for your identity is central.
+Girls who do not fit in — because they are tough, want to wear their hair short, are socially awkward, or are questioning their sexual orientation — have an even harder time of it.
+'Being different' is more difficult than it was in my own youth, in the early eighties.
+They are now asked a question that did not even exist back then: 'Are you a boy?'
+That makes them doubt themselves all the more, just at the stage of puberty when the search for one's identity is central.

-I remember well how difficult it was to find your place on your own.
-In my book Gender Rebels I want to encourage our insecure girls with the old-fashioned feminist message: you are okay just the way you are.
+I remember vividly how hard it was to find your own place in the world.
+In my book Gender Rebels I want to encourage our anxious girls with the old-fashioned feminist message: you are fine just as you are.
 Your body is beautiful; no one is born in the wrong body.
-You may behave and dress however you want: pink on Monday and blue on Tuesday, regardless of your gender or sex.
+You may behave and dress however you wish — pink on Monday and blue on Tuesday, whatever your gender or sex.

 Teach boys respect

-Tips I learned from experts who contributed to the book: staring at your phone less, visiting a friend, walking the dog, reading a good book, getting some exercise; it all helps you feel better.
-Unfortunately, our world is still full of misogyny, sexual violence, and discrimination, and every girl has to learn to deal with that.
-Parents can organise boxing lessons, teach girls to ask bystanders for help in times of danger, and remind them that they are beautiful.
-That also boosts their confidence.
-Top tip: teach boys to treat girls with respect.
+Tips I picked up from the experts who contributed to the book: spend less time staring at your phone, visit a friend, walk the dog, read a good book, get some exercise — it all helps you feel better.
+Sadly, our world is still full of misogyny, sexual violence and discrimination, and every girl has to learn how to cope with it.
+Parents can sign their daughters up for boxing lessons, teach them to call on bystanders for help when they are in danger, and remind them that they are beautiful.
+That, too, builds their confidence.
+The best tip of all: teach boys to treat girls with respect.

 Gender identity

-I felt it was important to gather as broad a range of opinions as possible.
-So, in Gender Rebels, you read about the perspectives of Black girls, girls with disabilities, lesbian girls.
-As a teenager I wanted to be a boy for a while and later I called myself queer to escape gender constraints and feel freer.
-It has long been known that for some girls, there is a connection between gender dysphoria (discomfort regarding your own gender and body) and autism.
+I felt it was important to gather as wide a range of voices as possible.
+So in Gender Rebels you will read the perspectives of black girls, girls with disabilities and lesbian girls.
+As a teenager I wanted to be a boy for a while, and later I called myself queer to escape the constraints of gender and feel freer.
+It has long been known that, for some girls, there is a connection between gender dysphoria (discomfort with one's own gender and body) and autism.
 As the daughter of an autistic mother, I had to give autism a place in this book.
 But how?
-I wanted a younger person to talk about her own autism and gender identities.
+I wanted someone younger to talk about her own autism and gender identities.

-While searching I came across a subject I was unaware of, presumably just like most adults.
-For twenty years millions of young women and girls have been writing and reading fiction online about specific novel, film, or music heroes.
-It is called fanfiction and is primarily gay, like Harry Potter getting into a relationship with his 'enemy' Draco.
-Google 'Drarry' and you get four million hits!
-For the first time in history, minors have created their own world without the support or supervision of adults.
-Nice, but it has also led to excesses and exclusion.
+While I was searching, I stumbled upon a subject I knew nothing about — and, I suspect, most adults do not either.
+For twenty years, millions of young women and girls have been writing and reading online fiction about characters from particular novels, films or bands.
+It is called fanfiction, and it is overwhelmingly gay — Harry Potter, for instance, ending up in a relationship with his 'enemy' Draco.
+Google 'Drarry' and you get four million hits.
+For the first time in history, minors have built their own world without the support or supervision of adults.
+Wonderful in its way, but it has also led to excesses and exclusion.

 Weird nerd women

-I found an American woman who calls herself Autistic and had been active in this fan fiction world for fifteen years.
-Over the course of months, I kept asking her new questions, to which I received long, detailed answers.
-I am immensely proud that I was able to help her write an extremely interesting chapter in this way.
-She analyses very lovingly the online development of her fellow 'weird nerd women'.
-She honestly explains that it is primarily very sensitive, obsessively neurotic women who participate.
-They are afraid of rejection, yet join in rejecting others as hard as they can.
-This fuels a culture of insecurity and fear regarding 'purity'.
-We learn that the current practice of 'cancelling' someone whose opinion you don't like started online.
+I found an American woman who calls herself autistic and had been active in this fanfiction world for fifteen years.
+Over the course of months, I kept putting fresh questions to her, to which I received long, detailed answers.
+I am tremendously proud that I was able to help her write an exceptionally interesting chapter in this way.
+She offers an affectionate analysis of the online development of her fellow 'weird nerd women'.
+She explains candidly that those who take part are mostly highly sensitive, obsessively neurotic women.
+They are afraid of rejection, yet join in rejecting others as hard as they possibly can.
+This fuels a culture of insecurity and anxiety around 'purity'.
+We learn that today's practice of 'cancelling' someone whose opinion you dislike began online.

-Many fan fiction participants identify as 'different' after a difficult childhood.
-From 2015 onwards, these girls' communities gained momentum due to the widespread adoption of social media.
-The result was a rise in identifying as a man, gay man, or trans man.
+Many fanfiction participants identify as 'different' after a difficult childhood.
+From 2015 onwards, these girls' communities gained real momentum thanks to the mass adoption of social media.
+The result was a sharp rise in girls identifying as a man, a gay man or a trans man.
 New rituals such as sharing pronouns (she/he/it) began here, as part of self-presentation and role-play.

-The American woman explains how, after 'trans', autism became an online identity, followed by ADHD.
-By now, anyone can participate in the victim hierarchy through self-diagnosis.
-Reporting a developmental disorder, just like being trans, means that you are more special, more creative, and more moral.
+The American author explains how, after 'trans', autism became an online identity, followed by ADHD.
+By now, anyone can join the hierarchy of victimhood by means of self-diagnosis.
+Reporting a developmental disorder, just like being trans, means you are more special, more creative and more morally pure.

-If this analysis fascinates you, I guarantee you will enjou her full text in Gender Rebels.
+If this analysis intrigues you, I can promise you will enjoy her full text in Gender Rebels.

-Read more about the book Gender Rebels and about Sybilla Claus here.
-You can already read a chapter from the book, and you will find references to other articles and interesting books about girls' online behavior, growing up in today's world, and gender issues.
+You can read more about the book Gender Rebels and about Sybilla Claus here.
+You can also already read a chapter from the book, and find references to further articles and useful books on girls' online behaviour, growing up in today's world, and gender issues.